 High Pressure Liquid Adsorbers

-GC HP-Series Liquid Adsorbers are designed for industrial and municipal applications where large volumes of water at high pressure are treated.
-HP systems can be provided in single tank or duplex configurations.
-Duplex systems are skid mounted with a valve “tree” allowing lead/lag or parallel operation and the isolation of either tank for service.
-HP Series units are built to ASME Code Section VIII Div.
-1 standard and can be “stamped” if required.
-Standard coatings are two part Epoxy inside and outside with a complete range of commercial coatings also available.
-PVC internals are standard with stainless steel screens available.
-The adsorbers are outfitted for the hydraulic transfer of GC 8×30 or GC 12×40 carbons.
+GC HP-Series Liquid Adsorbers are designed for industrial and municipal water applications.
+HP series adsorbers can be provided individually or as a duplex system.
+Duplex systems can be skid mounted with a valve “tree” allowing lead/lag or parallel operation and the isolation of either tank for servicing.
+HP Series adsorbers have a pressure rating of 75 PSIG.
+They can be built to ASME Code Section VIII Div 1 standards and “stamped” if required.
+Standard internal lining is a two part Epoxy with a complete range of commercial coatings available.
+PVC internals are standard with stainless steel as an option.
+The HP Series can also be custom fabricated to meet site requirements.

 – Down-flow fixed bed with backwash capability